syncfusion-content/maui-docs/MAUI/Scheduler/cell-selection-view.md

 # Cell Selection View in .NET MAUI Event Scheduler (SfScheduler).

-The Scheduler provides the capability to customize the selection of cell in all views using the cellselectionview.
+The Scheduler provides the capability to customize the selection of month and timeslot cells using the `cellselectionview`.

-## Cell selection using Stroke
+## Stroke

-The selection view of Scheduler can be customized by using the `Stroke` property in the `CellSelectionView`.
+The cell selection border color can be customized by using the `Stroke` property in the `CellSelectionView`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3" %}